My name is Bernhard Hack. I am a development professional specializing in Online Communication and Knowledge Management for Development.

 I help people understand how to use collaboration software to work better with their colleagues and clients.

-I am based at ILRI in Nairobi, Kenya where I focus on strategically leveraging enterprise 2.0 tools for research collaboration.
+I am based at ILRI in Nairobi, Kenya where I focus on strategically leveraging digital transformation.

 My handle for most online platforms is ‘benhack’.